TH3CHARLie/th3charlie.github.io/_posts/2020-06-29-gsoc-weekly-report.md

 The following posts will be a stack, it always starts with the newest update.

 <!--more-->

+## Week 5: 2020-06-22 ~ 2020-06-28

+This week we focused on dealing with `call_negative_bool_emit` and `negative_int_emit`.
+These are two customized emit callback functions designed to handle the difference between C function return values and expected python values.
+To address this, we introduced a new `error_kind` variant and its corresponding branch variant, adding a new `Branch` op to handle the negative int comparison via the exception transform.
+These changes helped us to solve the `call_negative_bool_emit` case.
+To handle the remaining one, we added a new `Truncate` op to represent the cast from C int return value to bool explicitly in IR level.

+After these two changes, we'd able to represent most of existing primitive ops, the remaining ones would be `simple_emit` and `name_ref`.

+As a summary, this week we have the following PRs:

+- [[mypyc] Introduce subcommand to mypyc command line interface](https://github.com/python/mypy/pull/9030), ongoing
+- [[mypyc] new error_kind and branch variant to handle call_negative_bool_emit](https://github.com/python/mypy/pull/9035), ongoing
+- [[mypyc] handle negative_int_emit and Truncate op](https://github.com/python/mypy/pull/9050), merged

 ## Week 4: 2020-06-15 ~ 2020-06-21

 This week started with refactoring [#8973](https://github.com/python/mypy/pull/8973), we decided to take one step at a time so we only supported literal names and replace related `LoadStatic` usages to `LoadGlobal`.
 Based on that, we'd further implement `LoadAddress` to handle loading address specifically.
 Two `LoadGlobal` and `LoadAddress` will both support the registry-based style that is currently used by `name_ref_ops`.